xpufx/reddit-comments-overkill/README.md

 A browser userscript that automatically deletes all your Reddit comments.
 It's designed to be reliable and respect Reddit's rate limits while ensuring complete coverage of your comment history.

-## Features and Warnings
+## ⚠️ Important Warnings

 - **Permanent Deletion**: This will **permanently delete** your Reddit comments.
 Use at your own risk.
-- **Date Protection**: By default, comments from the last 10 days are preserved.
-This is configurable.
-Set `daysToPreserve` to 0 to delete all comments regardless of age.
+Always back up important comments before running this script.

+## Features

 - **Complete Coverage**: Cycles through all 4 sort types (`new`, `hot`, `top`, `controversial`) to find every comment.
 - **Automated Deletion**: The script automates the entire deletion process, including clicking the final "yes" confirmation.
+- **Date Protection**: By default, comments from the last 10 days are preserved.
+This is configurable in the script.
-- **Rate Limit Handling**: Automatically detects rate limits and waits appropriately before retrying.
+- **Rate Limit Handling**:
+    - Automatically detects rate limits (429 errors) from both `fetch` and `XMLHttpRequest`.
+    - Implements exponential backoff, doubling the wait time after each rate limit detection (e.g., 60s, 120s, 240s) up to a maximum of 30 minutes.
+    - Resets the backoff multiplier after a successful request.
-- **Simple Interface**: A single button to start and stop the process, with clear visual feedback.
-The button is orange-red and turns a darker red when running.
+- **Simple Interface**: A single button to start and stop the process.
+The button is orange-red and turns a darker red with a pulsing animation when running.
+- **Detailed Logging**: All actions, including deletions, sort changes, and rate limit warnings, are logged to the browser's developer console (F12).
+- **Resumes from Interruptions**: The script uses URL parameters to track its state, allowing it to be stopped and resumed.

 ## Installation